📣 Dual product launch: Better Excel Automation and Better PDF Automation are out for Jira Cloud! (both are free!)

 4. and a description.

-Once you added the page status, you can define them in the content status scheme.
-After that, you can view the Confluence page status at the top of the page among other meta information.
+Once a new page status is created, you can define it in the content status scheme.
+Afterward, the Confluence page status will be visible at the top of the page alongside other meta information.

-Each space can have its own definition of the same page status.
-For example, in one space, a page is "Expired" if it hasn't been edited for 365 days.
+Each space can have its own criteria of the same page status.
+For example, in one space, a page may be "Expired" if it hasn't been edited for 365 days.
 In another, it expires only after 730 days.

 Try advanced Confluence page statuses now for free!